Five ways to help reduce your digital carbon footprint

 Unplug it if you’re not using it

 A plugged-in device will still use electricity even while on standby.
 If you’re not using it, unplug it.
 And when charging devices, keep an eye on them so you can unplug them when they’re fully charged.
-According to the Energy Saving Trust, you can save around £35 a year just by remembering to turn your appliances off standby mode.
+According to the Energy Saving Trust, you can save money on your bill just by remembering to turn your appliances off standby mode.
 Almost all electrical and electronic appliances can be turned off at the plug without upsetting their programming.
 You may want to think about getting a standby saver which allows you to turn all your appliances off standby in one go.

 Think about your emails